Scale Groups: The tree representation theorem

 \section{The tree representation theorem}

 The tree representation theorem, \cite[Theorem~4.1]{BW}, associates a scale group to a subgroup tidy for an element of a t.d.l.c.~group.
 Concrete isometry groups of trees thus emerge from the abstract theory of t.d.l.c.~groups.
-This section describes the representation in terms of the tree labellings seen above, and examines how the scale group depends on the subgroup tidy for the group element.
+This section describes the representation in terms of the tree labellings given above, and examines the dependence of the scale group on the choice of tidy subgroup.

-We recall some definitions and results before stating the theorem.
+A few definitions are needed for the statement the theorem.
 For $G$ a t.d.l.c.~group, $x\in G$ and a compact open subgroup $V\leq G$, define subgroups

 Then $V$ is \emph{tidy for~$x$} if $V = V_+V_-$ and $V_{--}$ is closed.
-Subgroups tidy for~$x$ exist, and the \emph{scale of~$x$}, which is a structural invariant and does not depend on~$V$, is the positive integer $s(x) = [xV_+x^{-1} : V_+]$, see~\cite{GWil}.
+Subgroups tidy for~$x$ exist, and the \emph{scale of~$x$}, which is a structural invariant for $G$ and does not depend on~$V$, is the positive integer $s(x) = [xV_+x^{-1} : V_+]$, see~\cite{GWil}.